 Permanent, durational, and bridge-the-gap alimony orders will cease upon the death of either the receiving or paying party.
 Should the receiving party remarry, alimony will also be discontinued.

-Here at The Law Offices of Leonard R. Ross, we have been navigating the often turbulent waters of divorce cases in Florida for four decades.
+Here at The Ross and Andreassi, we have been navigating the often turbulent waters of divorce cases in Florida for four decades.
 Our experienced, board certified attorneys can help you through your divorce, mediation, child support agreements, and alimony cases.
 Contact us today at 386-200-9950 to schedule a consultation with one of our marital specialists.